kal-kyokya/alx-airbnb-database/databaseSpecification.md

 * Additional Indexes:
 ```
 	->	email in the User table.
-	->	service_id in the Service and Booking tables.
+	->	property_id in the Property and Booking tables.
 	->	booking_id in the Booking and Payment tables.
 ```